Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 13. XIIOlympic Games "40.

-Germany attacked Poland on September 1, 1939 - just three years later, the "hospitable" and "peace-loving" organizer of the Olympic Games unleashed the Second World War.
-The next Olympics was planned in Tokyo.
-Instead of the promised sports, On December 7, 41, the Japanese arranged Pearl Harbor for America.
+Germany attacked Poland on September 1, 1939 - just three years later, the “hospitable” and “peace-loving” organizer of the Olympic Games unleashed World War II.
+The next Olympics were planned for Tokyo.
+Instead of the promised sports competitions, On December 7, 1941, the Japanese staged Pearl Harbor in America.

 14. Photos of the Olympics.